ryanbugden/OT_Features-Workshops/README.md

 ### Complex Structure
-As your desired features become more and more complex, it would be a good idea to use good organizational habits, as seen in the last example.
+As your desired features become more and more complex, it would be a good idea to use good organizational habits, as seen here.
 Below, you will see:

 * Script tags
 * Defined @ variables